 Guide to Living and Teaching English in Taiwan

-So you’re thinking of going to Taiwan to teach English, but you’re not quite sure where to start.
+So you’re thinking of teaching English in Taiwan, but you’re not quite sure where to start.
 Luckily for you the helpful staff at Reach To Teach has compiled a list of useful resources for teachers considering teaching abroad in East Asia.